elchininet/postcss-rtlcss/README.md

 ## /\*rtl:begin:freeze\*/ and /\*rtl:end:freeze\*/

 >[!IMPORTANT]
->1.
-This directive only works in `combined` mode.
-If you use it in `override` or `diff` mode it will be ignored.
+>This directive only works in `combined` mode.
+If you use it in `override` or `diff` modes it will be ignored.
->2.
-If you use these directives with declarations that are not affected by page direction, it is recommended that you set the [safeBothPrefix](#safebothprefix) option in `true`.

->[!NOTE]
->These directives are not available in the legacy version of tha package

 These directives should be used together, they will provide the beginning and the end for freezing rules or declarations.
-The rules or delclarations between these blocks, will be frozen in the current direction even if there are no flippable declarations involved.
+The rules or declarations between these blocks, will be frozen in the current direction even if there are no flippable declarations involved.

 Freezing multiple rules: